papr8ka/-lwjgl-basics-wiki/ShaderLesson3.md

 --

 Now that you're familiar with some of the basic ideas behind GLSL, we can start getting into some more interesting effects.
-First, take a peek at [Lesson 3's Java source](https://github.com/mattdesl/lwjgl-basics/blob/master/test/mdesl/test/shadertut/ShaderLesson3.java).
-As you can see, most of the code is the same as in the other lessons, save for a few differences in resource paths and a flag to `Display.setResizable(false)` (for simplicity's sake in our demo).
+First, take a peek at [Lesson 3's source code](https://github.com/mattdesl/lwjgl-basics/blob/master/test/mdesl/test/shadertut/ShaderLesson3.java).
+As you can see, most of the code is the same as in the earlier lessons, except for a few differences in resource paths and a flag to `Display.setResizable(false)` (for simplicity's sake in our demo).

 The most important change on the Java side can be seen in the `resize` method:
 ```java